 During the recovery period after a concussion, you may experience the following symptoms:

 In some cases, a friend or loved one might be having a concussion, and they don’t know it.
 The following are some of the signs to look out for:

 - draining of blood or clear fluid from the ears or nose

-- unequal pupil size (one pupil is larger than the other)
+- unequal pupil size

 - lasting confusion

 - slurred speech